Skip to main content

-Restaurant-Style Baja Fish Tacos
+Delicious Restaurant-Style Baja Fish Tacos Recipe

 This post may contain affiliate links.
 Read our disclosure policy

-What are Baja Fish Tacos?
+What Are Crispy Baja Fish Tacos?

 While you could actually grill the blackened fish and shrimp, we’ll be deep frying today because this is just the most delicious choice, right!
-You could also serve these tacos protein-style by using lettuce wraps instead of or done protein style on the pan or flattop.
+You could also serve these tacos protein-style by using lettuce wraps instead of tortillas, or done protein style on the pan or flattop.
 They are a popular street food in Southern California, but it looks like that they’ve gained some traction here up north in Canada at casual fine dining restaurants!

-What Fish Should I Use for Baja Fish Tacos?
+What Fish Should I Use For Baja Fish Tacos?▼

 To remain truthful to the recipe, you would use Basa fish fillet.
 Basa is actually a type of catfish, originating from Southeast Asia.
 I can find frozen basa at my grocery store, but if you can’t, then don’t worry!
 As I mention in my free motivational guide to explore your potential in the kitchen, Make Cooking Fun!!, then using a suitable substitute you already have is certainly the way to go rather than stressing out about making a trip to the grocery store to buy exactly what is stated!
 If you already have white fish in your fridge or freezer, then go ahead and use that for this recipe!
 Otherwise, if you’re about to head out to purchase the fish for these tacos but you can’t find basa, then here are other options that will work perfectly fine: